 Once you open the bag of powdered milk, the shelf life doesn’t really decrease as long as you store it properly.

-When it comes to mixed powder, brands like Nido suggest you should drink the mixture within 24 hours of preparing.
+When it comes to prepared milk, brands like Nido suggest you should drink the mixture within 24 hours of preparing.
 Of course, the liquid should retain quality for a day or two more, but don’t push it.
-Making as much milk as you need at a time is a rule of thumb here.
+Making as much milk as you need at a time is how you go about it.

 |Powdered milk (unopened, opened)||Best by + 1-2 years|